Proofreading and editing services for South African authors and businesses

-The table below gives some general price ranges for my editing for South African clients.
+The table below gives some general price ranges for my editing in South African rands.
 The rate depends on factors such as the size of the project, the quality of the writing, and the turnaround time required.
 Contact me with a sample of your text or any other details you have and I’ll get back to you with a quote.
-There is a minimum fee of R900.
+There is a minimum fee of R1500 ($130).

 Proof editPer word